 Contributions - Contributions for state and higher education employees are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly.
 Employees contribute 5 percent of their salary.
 The THDA makes employer contributions at the rate set by the Board of Trustees as determined by an actuarial valuation.
 By law, employer contributions for the State and Higher Education Employee Retirement Plan are required to be paid.
-Employer contributions by THDA for the year ended June 30, 2022, to the State and Higher Education Employee Retirement Plan were \$182,103, which is 1.86 percent of covered payroll.
+Employee Retirement Plan were \$182,103, which is 1.86 percent of covered payroll.
 The employer rate, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, the cost of administration, as well as an amortized portion of any unfunded liability.